-The IASB has issued several amendments to IFRSs that are first effective for the current accounting period of the Group and the Corporation.
+The IASB has issued a number of new IFRSs and amendments to IFRSs that are first effective for the current accounting period of the Group and the Corporation.
 The equivalent revised HKFRSs consequently issued by HKICPA have the same effective date as those issued by the IASB and are in all material respects identical to the pronouncements issued by IASB.
-Of these, the following development is relevant to the Group's financial statements:
+Of these, the following developments are relevant to the Group's financial statements: